 It is strongly recommended that students enroll in appropriate English composition and mathematics courses during their first or second semester of enrollment.
 Placement results are found under the Placement Test Summary option in WebAdvisor/MyPortal.
-Students needing assistance with appropriate placement should contact either the Assessment Center or visit the Counseling Center (located in Welcome Center Building 140).
+Students needing assistance with appropriate placement should contact either the contact either the Placement Coordinator (located in Welcome Center Building 120) or visit the Counseling Center (located in Welcome Center building 140).